-Written records are kept of all medicines administered to pupils.
+Written records are kept of all medicines administered to pupils to monitor medication levels for each pupil and are entered on BromCom MiS as a medical event.

 Proper record keeping protects both staff and pupils, and provides evidence that agreed procedures have been followed.